cdancette/detect-shortcuts/README.md

 #### Run the rule mining pipeline

 Then run `python vqa.py --gminer_path <path_to_gminer>` to run our pipeline on the VQA v2 dataset.
-You can change the parameters, see the end of the `vqa.py` file.
+You can change the parameters, see the end of the `vqa.py` file or run `python vqa.py --help`.

 This will save in logs/vqa2 various files containing the rules found in the dataset, the question_ids for easy and counterexamples splits, and the predictions made by the rule model.